Request a rent reduction for decreased housing services

 4. What happens next

-• Once a petition is determined to be complete, the Rent Board sends a copy of the petition to the landlord and any other parties named in the petition.
+• Once a petition is determined to be complete, the Rent Board sends a copy of the petition to the landlord and any other parties named in the petition

-• Usually within a few months after the petition is filed, it will be scheduled for a mediation session.
-The Rent Board sends a Notice of Mediation to all parties and representatives at least 10 days before the mediation date.
-Mediation sessions are scheduled Monday-Friday at 9:00 AM and 1:30 PM.
+• Usually within a few months after the petition is filed, it will be scheduled for a mediation session on Monday-Friday at 9:00 AM or 1:30 PM (a Notice of Mediation is sent out to all parties at least 10 days before the mediation)

 • If your case requires a formal arbitration hearing, you must present evidence proving that your landlord has reduced or removed a housing service that was included in your rent.